Understand the conditions of your licence

 Carefully read and understand the relevant Codes of Practice

-Your licence may refer to a requirement to comply with a particular code/s.
-You need to carefully read and understand these codes as they contain quite detailed requirements.
+Your licence may refer to a requirement to comply with a particular Code of Practice(s).
 Compliance with the relevant code/s is a condition of licence and you must be familiar with the code's requirements.
+Further information can be found on the sector specific radiation management licence pages.

 Where there are no applicable codes of practice, management licence holders must meet the safety requirements in the document Mandatory radiation safety requirements - Management licence holder's obligations. published by the department.